bigyihsuan/International-Phonetic-Esoteric-Language/README.md

 Functions are not actually true "functions", per se, since they do not take input, and are more like procedures since they act directly on the stack.
 They are most analogous to Forth definitions in declaration and use.

 Functions must be declared before they are called.
-If not, the interpreter will ignore it.
+If not, the interpreter will ignore the call.

 Functions are declared and called as the following, whitespace omitted:
 ```
 <name>/code\
 <name>
 ```
-Function `name`s are strings of any non-whitespace characters that are not `<>/` and start with a non-numeric character.
+Function `name`s are strings of any non-whitespace characters that are not `>`.
 They are also case sensitive.

-Functions can be overwritten by declaring them again with `<name>/new code/`.
+Functions can be overwritten by declaring them again with `<name>/new code\`.

-Functions cannot be declared in a function, but they can be called in a function declaration for recursion, like `<name>/some code <name> more code/`.
+Functions can be declared in functions, however any functions within

 ## Control Structures